solariumphp/solarium/docs/getting-started.md

 Code that calls a method with parameters of an incompatible type will result in a `TypeError` where they were previously coerced into a compatible type by PHP's type juggling.

+Solarium 7 no longer works around [SOLR-6853](https://issues.apache.org/jira/browse/SOLR-6853) for managed resources queries by default.
+The workaround is no longer necessary for Solr 10, but also not forward compatible with this version.
+If this still affects you, set the 'useDoubleEncoding' option to `true` on `ManagedResources\Query\Stopwords` or `ManagedResources\Query\Synonyms`.

 ### Pitfall when upgrading to 6.3.6

 Using a config object is no longer supported.
 You have to convert it to an array before passing